 Women's health is a personal journey.
-That's why our women's health team gives you the quality of care you deserve.
-We take the time to help you understand your options so you can make an informed decision, whether you're choosing among infertility treatments or deciding to have a medicated or non-medicated childbirth.
-Also, our emergency room has an "OB Triage Unit" dedicated to pregnant patients.
-We respect your time and do our best to streamline your care.
+That's why our women's health team takes the time to help you understand your options so you can make an informed decision, whether you're deciding among birth control options, infertility treatments or whether to have a medicated or non-medicated childbirth.

-In addition to routine gynecologic and obstetric care, our Women's Health team offers several specialty services, including:
+In addition to routine gynecological and obstetric care, our Women's Health team offers several specialty services, including:

 - Maternal fetal medicine.
 These specialists care for pregnant women who have preexisting medical conditions that could lead to complications during their pregnancy.

-- Incontinence and advanced pelvic surgery.
+- Continence and advanced pelvic surgery.
 This team is here to help women experiencing any type of pelvic floor disorder.
 We offer surgical and nonsurgical treatments to help you overcome these common conditions that cause pain and bowel or bladder control problems.

 Our Family Birth Center is designed to create an environment where pregnant women can have the best delivery experience possible.
 We emphasize choices, and our team helps moms-to-be feel confident no matter what type of delivery they envision.